Willie o Douglas Dale

-Willie o Couglas Dale or Willie O Douglas Dale is Child ballad 101.
+Willie o Couglas Dale or Willie O Douglas Dale (Roud 65, Child 101) is a traditional English-language folk song.

 Synopsis

 Willie goes to court, and he and a lady fall in love.
 When she is pregnant, they flee, but she goes in labor on the way, and gives birth to a son.
 They go on with the child and reach his father's lands.

 Motifs

 This ballad contains elements from "Willie and the Earl Richard's Daughter" and to a lesser extent "Leesome Brand".